Trust and security

 Azure Active Directory B2C (Azure AD B2C) is an identity management service that enables customers to register and login to Witty.
 The login is needed to store the customization and the settings of each user, e.g. for which webpage Witty should be disabled.
 In this service we store the email, chosen name and either a password or the single sign on account issuer (Google or Microsoft).

 This service is hosted in the EU.
-For more details, have a look at the Microsoft documentation of this service.
+For more details, review the Microsoft documentation of this service.

 Stripe